Glass Animals: History

-2012–2015: Zaba and various EPs
+2010–2015: Formation, Zaba, and various EPs

+All four members of the band met at St Edward's School in Oxford.
+The band's lead singer and songwriter Dave Bayley, who moved to the U.S. at a young age due to his father's job, grew up in Massachusetts and Texas before returning to England at the age of 13.
+He attended St Edward's on a music scholarship and was introduced to Drew MacFarlane, who would become the band's guitarist and backing vocalist; the two bonded over the fact that they were both Britons who had spent their childhoods in the U.S. MacFarlane then introduced Bayley to Edmund Irwin-Singer, the band's bassist, and Joe Seaward, its drummer.
+They began playing together as a group in 2010.

-On 28 May 2012, the band released their debut EP, Leaflings, which included the single "Cocoa Hooves".
+On 28 May 2012, the band released their debut EP Leaflings, which included the single "Cocoa Hooves".
 The EP was released on independent label Kaya Kaya Records, a subsidiary and imprint of XL Recordings (part of the Beggars Group of labels).

 In 2013, the band released Black Mambo / Exxus EP in Europe, and Glass Animals EP in the US.
 The Glass Animals EP also saw the band collaborating with Jean Deaux, a soulful hip-hop teenager from Chicago, on a song titled "Woozy".

-In 2014, the band made their first visit to the US, performing at South by Southwest in Austin, Texas.
-They released three more singles: "Pools", "Gooey", and "Hazey", along with a collaboration with Argentine singer-songwriter and producer Tei Shi.
+In 2014, the band made their first tour of the U.S. and performed at the South by Southwest festival in Austin, Texas.
+They released three more singles: "Gooey", "Pools", and "Hazey", along with a collaboration with Argentine singer-songwriter and producer Tei Shi.

 All five singles were included on the band's debut album, Zaba, which was released on 6 June 2014.
-The band performed the single "Gooey" on Late Night with Seth Meyers in 2014, and again on The Late Show with David Letterman on 24 February 2015, and toured extensively after Zaba, visiting both hemispheres and played over 130 shows in 2015 alone.
+The band performed the single "Gooey" on Late Night with Seth Meyers on 9 October 2014 and again on Late Show with David Letterman on 24 February 2015, and toured extensively after Zaba, visiting both hemispheres and playing over 130 shows in 2015 alone.
 Their October 2015 US tour included two sold-out shows at The Wiltern in LA and sold-out shows across America including T5 in NYC, The Riverside in Milwaukee, and the Midland Theatre in Kansas City.

 A collaboration with American rapper Joey Bada$$, titled "Lose Control", was released on 6 October 2015.